grapho/guides/source/components/the-component-life-cycle.md

-When a component is invoked, a number of life-cycle hooks are triggered in sequence to properly initialize and render the component object and its corresponding DOM element.
+When a component is invoked, a number of life-cycle hooks are triggered, in sequence, to properly initialize and render the component object and its corresponding DOM element.
 The following hooks are a few of the most useful, for current apps.

 ## init()